toschomacher/VehicleDashboardGUI/README.md

+<div align="center"> <h1>Vehicle Dashboard GUI with Embedded Cruise Control</h1> </div>

 <p align="center">  <img src="resources/Pidisp.png" alt="Dashboard Sketch"> </p>

-There are two main approaches to building a Qt project for the Raspberry Pi, and the recommended method for most users is Native Compilation.
+## There are two main approaches to building a Qt project for the Raspberry Pi, and the recommended method for most users is Native Compilation.

-1. 🖥️ Native Compilation (Recommended)
+### 1. 🖥️ Native Compilation (Recommended)
 This is the simpler method.
 The source code is copied to the Raspberry Pi and used with the Qt tools installed on the Pi itself to build the executable directly for its own architecture.

 A. Preparation on the Raspberry Pi